For more information please contact Gerhard Muggen.

 9. Is there a quality standard for BTG-BTL pyrolysis oil?

-Yes, BTG-BTL delivers high quality pyrolysis oil which fulfills the specifications for solids, water content, flash point, pour point, gross heat of combustion, viscosity, density, sulfur and ash content as prescribed in the ASTM D7544-09 and the European EN 16900-2017 standards.
+Yes, BTG-BTL delivers high quality pyrolysis oil which fulfills the specifications for solids, water content, flash point, pour point, gross heat of combustion, viscosity, density, sulfur and ash content as prescribed in the American ASTM D7544-09 and the European EN 16900-2017 standards.

 10. Can BTG-BTL assist with supply chain arrangements?